terrier-org/terrier-core/README.md

 Terrier is written in Java, and is developed at the School of Computing Science, [University of Glasgow](http://www.gla.ac.uk/).

+The latest version of Terrier can be found at https://github.com/terrier-org/terrier-core/

 ### Open Source Licence

 Terrier is subject to the terms detailed in the Mozilla Public License